-(10)[(11)] Entire contract, amendments--A provision stating that the form, applications, if any, and any attachments constitute the entire contract between the parties and that, to be valid, any change in the form must be approved by an officer of the HMO and attached to the affected form and that no agent has the authority to change the form or waive any of the provisions.
+(10) Entire contract, amendments--A provision stating that the form, applications, if any, and any attachments constitute the entire contract between the

-(11)[(12)] Exclusions and limitations--A provision setting forth any exclusions and limitations on basic, limited, or single health care services.
+(11) Exclusions and limitations--A provision setting forth any exclusions and limitations on basic, limited, or single health care services.

-(12)[(13)] Grace period--A provision for a grace period of at least 30 days for the payment of any premium falling due after the first premium during which the coverage remains in effect.
-An HMO may add a[A] charge [may be added] to the premium [by the HMO] for late payments received within the grace period.
-If an HMO does not receive payment [is not received] within the 30 days, the HMO may cancel coverage [may be cancelled] after the 30th day and may hold the terminated members [may be held] liable for the cost of services received during the grace period, if this requirement is disclosed in the agreement.
+(12) Grace period--A provision for a grace period of at least 30 days for the payment of any premium falling due after the first premium during which the coverage remains in effect.
+An HMO may add a charge to the premium for late payments received within the grace period.
+If an HMO does not receive payment within the 30 days, the HMO may cancel coverage after the 30th day and may hold the terminated members liable for the cost of services received during the grace period, if this requirement is disclosed in the agreement.

-(13)[(14)] Incontestability:
+(13) Incontestability:

-(A) All statements made by the subscriber on the enrollment application are[shall be] considered representations and not warranties.
-The statements are considered [to be] truthful and [are] made to the best of the subscriber's knowledge and belief.
-A statement may not be used in a contest to void, cancel, or non [-]renew an enrollee's coverage or reduce benefits unless:
+(A) All statements made by the subscriber on the enrollment application are considered representations and not warranties.
+The statements are considered truthful and made to the best of the subscriber's knowledge and belief.
+A statement may not be used in a contest to void, cancel, or nonrenew an enrollee's coverage or reduce benefits unless:

-- (i) it is in a written enrollment application signed by the subscriber; and - (ii) a signed copy of the enrollment application is or has been furnished to the subscriber or the subscriber's personal representative. - (B) An individual contract or group certificate may only be contested because of fraud or intentional misrepresentation of material fact made on the enrollment application.
-[A group certificate may only be contested because of fraud or intentional misrepresentation of material fact on the enrollment application.]
-For small employer coverage, the misrepresentation must[shall] be other than a misrepresentation related to health status. - (C) For a group contract or certificate, the HMO may increase its premium to the appropriate level if the HMO determines that the subscriber made a material misrepresentation of health status on the application.
-The HMO must provide the contract holder 31 days prior written notice of any premium rate change.
+(i) it is in a written enrollment application signed by the subscriber; and

+(ii) a signed copy of the enrollment application is or has been furnished to the subscriber or the subscriber's personal representative.
+(B) An individual contract or group certificate may only be contested because of fraud or intentional misrepresentation of material fact made on the enrollment application.
+For small employer coverage, the misrepresentation must be other than a misrepresentation related to health status.

+(C) For a group contract or certificate, the HMO may increase its premium to the appropriate level if the HMO determines that the subscriber made a material misrepresentation of health status on the application.
+The HMO must provide the contract holder 31 days' prior written notice of any premium rate change.

-(14)[(15)] Out-of-network services--Each contract between an HMO and a contract holder must provide that if medically necessary covered services are not available through network physicians or providers, the HMO must, on[upon] the request of a network physician or provider, within the time appropriate to the circumstances relating to the delivery of the services and the condition of the patient, but in no event to exceed five business days after receipt of reasonably requested documentation, allow a referral to a non-network physician or provider and must[shall] fully reimburse the non-network provider at the usual and customary or an agreed rate.
+(14) Out-of-network services--Each contract between an HMO and a contract holder must provide that if medically necessary covered services are not available through network physicians or providers, the HMO must, on the request of a network physician or provider, within the time appropriate to the circumstances relating to the delivery of the services and the condition of the patient, but in no event to exceed five business days after receipt of reasonably requested documentation, allow a referral to a non-network physician or provider and must fully reimburse the non-network provider at the usual and customary or an agreed rate.

-- (A) For purposes of determining whether medically necessary covered services are available through network physicians or providers, the HMO must[shall] offer its entire network, rather than limited provider networks within the HMO delivery network. - (B) The HMO may[shall] not require the enrollee to change his or her primary care physician or specialist providers to receive medically necessary covered services that are not available within the limited provider network. - (C) Each contract must further provide for a review by a specialist of the same or similar specialty as the type of physician or provider to whom a referral is requested before the HMO may deny a referral.
+(A) For purposes of determining whether medically necessary covered services are available through network physicians or providers, the HMO must offer its entire network, rather than limited provider networks within the HMO delivery network.
+(B) The HMO may not require the enrollee to change his or her primary care physician or specialist providers to receive medically necessary covered services that are not available within the limited provider network.

+(C) Each contract must further provide for a review by a specialist of the same or similar specialty as the type of physician or provider to whom a referral is requested before the HMO may deny a referral.

-(15)[(16)] Schedule of charges--A statement that discloses the HMO's right to change the rate charged with 60 days' written notice under[pursuant to the] Insurance Code Chapter 1254.
+(15) Schedule of charges--A statement that discloses the HMO's right to change the rate charged with 60 days' written notice under Insurance Code Chapter 1254.